Mariehllrd/Project-Week-3-Data-Thieves/your-project/README.md

 - Getting the datasets from Kaggle about the movie data and Rotten Tomatoes rating;
 - Scraping the Wikipedia page
 - Importing all the files into Jupyter and starting the cleaning and processing of all the data;
-- After all that was done we started removing outliers and merging the datasets together to see what conclusions we could extract from our data;
+- After all that we started merging the datasets together and removing outliers to see what conclusions we could extract from our data;
-- Having all the data clean and processed we began working on the visualization part of the project and started plotting;
+- Having all the data cleaned and processed we began working on the visualization part of the project and started plotting;
 - The last step was creating a Canva presentation.

 <a name="organization"></a>